hed-standard/hed-specification/docs/source/03_HED_formats.md

 Validators and other tools must treat tags containing the same characters, but different variations in capitalization as equivalent.

-The only exception to the case-insensitive processing rule is that the correct case of units should be preserved, both during schema processing and during annotation processing.
+The only exception to the case-insensitive processing rule is that the correct case of unit symbols or unit modifiers should be preserved, both during schema processing and during annotation processing.
 This rule is required because SI distinguishes symbols and unit modifiers that differ in case.